 So, you’ve been considering Muay Thai Training and have come all the way to Thailand.
 Perhaps you already have some experience with martial arts.
-Either way, you’re in luck.
-Because, you’re in the land from where originated a very powerful martial art, popularly known around the world as Muay Thai.
-And what better place, than to experience it in than Thailand itself.
-Today’s article will throw light on some of the top benefits of Muay Thai that is sure to get you excited to try this amazing martial art.
+Either way, you’re in luck because you’re in the land where a very powerful martial art originated, popularly known worldwide as Muay Thai.
+And what better place than to experience it in than Thailand itself.
+Today’s article will highlight some of the top benefits of Muay Thai that is sure to get you excited to try this amazing martial art.
 And if you come to Rawai Muay Thai, you will have the chance to train under some of the best Muay Thai Trainers in the world.

 Perhaps you are unsure because you don’t know much about this martial art?
 Then you’re in the right place.
 Along with the top benefits of Muay Thai, this article will also give you a good understanding of this powerful martial art.
 So, let’s begin by understanding the roots of this combat style and what makes it different from the other martial arts.

-Muay Thai, which means ‘Thai Boxing’ originated from a much older martial art called Muay Boran – literally translating to ‘Ancient Boxing’.
-This style of combat was very brutal and raw but effective in the times of warfare, which is why it was practised by even the Thai military.
-As the times changed, certain rules were introduced leading to different versions of this martial art.
-The most popular one, as we know today, is Muay Thai.
+Muay Thai, which means ‘Thai Boxing’, originated from a much older martial art called Muay Boran – literally translating to ‘Ancient Boxing’.
+This combat style was fierce and raw but effective in warfare, which is why even the Thai military practised it.
+As the times changed, specific rules were introduced, leading to different versions of this martial art.
+The most popular one, as we know it today, is Muay Thai.

 TOP 8 BENEFITS OF MUAY THAI: